Apple Watch Series 5 full review

 Always On makes all the difference

-While the new Apple Watch looks identical to the model it replaces (read Apple Watch Series 5 vs Series 4 for a detailed comparison), there is some new tech inside.
+While the 2019 Apple Watch looks identical to the model it replaces (read Apple Watch Series 5 vs Series 4 for a detailed comparison), there is some new tech inside.
 Apple has added a compass to power the new app, as well as twice as much storage for music and apps:

 - Optical heart monitor (2nd gen)